 Research Assistantships are usually related to the projects of faculty members who have obtained research grants.
 Availability varies, as does the stipend and workload.
 Research Assistants are usually recruited from among currently enrolled graduate students by faculty members holding research grants.
 Contact the Director of Graduate Studies or your faculty advisor to see if GRA positions are open.

-Students with outstanding applications and coursework wishing to be considered for fellowships and scholarships should indicate this in a letter written to the director of graduate studies.
-All applicants for such awards should send their credentials by January 15 of the preceding academic year.
+Students with outstanding applications and coursework wishing to be considered for fellowships and scholarships should indicate their interest in a letter written to the Director of Graduate Studies and Scholarship Committee.
+All applicants for these awards should submit materials by January 15 of the preceding academic year.

 Over $25,000 in scholarships and fellowships are awarded to COMS graduate students on an annual basis.
 The following awards and scholarships are available from the Department of Communication Studies each spring: